PRESIDENT’S SWEARING-IN CEREMONY

 The turn of the century brought a milestone worth noting—the formation of the Joint Congressional Committee on Inaugural Ceremonies.
 Until the twentieth century, the Inaugural ceremonies had been handled exclusively by the United States Senate.
 In 1901, one hundred years after the Inauguration of Thomas Jefferson, the Joint Committee was formed to plan and conduct the Inauguration ceremonies at the U.S. Capitol.
 Senator Marcus A. Hanna, a Republican from Ohio, became the first chairman, responsible for President William McKinley’s second Inauguration.

-Ronald Reagan's 1981 Inauguration was the first held on the west front of the Capitol.
-Seeking to minimize construction costs and improve visibility for a larger number of spectators, Congress shifted the ceremony from its traditional location of the east front.
-Although Ronald Reagan's second Inauguration, on January 21, 1985, was forced indoors to the Capitol Rotunda because of bitterly cold weather, the Inaugurations of George Bush in 1989, Bill Clinton in 1993 and 1997 and George W. Bush in 2001 and 2005, Barack Obama in 2009 and 2013, and Donald J. Trump in 2017 continued the West Front tradition.
+Ronald Reagan’s 1981 Inauguration was the first held on the West Front of the Capitol.
+Seeking to minimize construction costs and improve visibility for a larger number of spectators, Congress shifted the ceremony from its traditional location of the East Front.
+Although Ronald Reagan’s second Inauguration, on January 21, 1985, was forced indoors to the Capitol Rotunda because of bitterly cold weather, the Inaugurations of George Bush in 1989, Bill Clinton in 1993 and 1997, George W. Bush in 2001 and 2005, Barack Obama in 2009 and 2013, and Donald J. Trump in 2017 continued the West Front tradition.

 President Abraham Lincoln died early on the morning of April 15, 1865, and shortly afterwards Vice President Andrew Johnson was sworn in quietly at Kirkwood House, in Washington, by Chief Justice Salmon P. Chase.
 At 2:00 a.m. on September 20, 1881, Chester Alan Arthur took the oath at his home on Lexington Avenue, in New York City, following the death of President James Garfield.
-Two days later, President Arthur repeated the oath in the Vice President's Room in the Capitol, in the presence of former Presidents Grant and Hayes.
+Two days later, President Arthur repeated the oath in the Vice President’s Room in the Capitol, in the presence of former Presidents Grant and Hayes.
 When William McKinley died, on September 14, 1901, Theodore Roosevelt took the oath in the home of Ansley Wilcox, in Buffalo, New York.
-News of President Harding's death reached Vice President Calvin Coolidge at his family's homestead in Plymouth, Vermont in the small hours of the morning on August 3, 1923.
+News of President Harding’s death reached Vice President Calvin Coolidge at his family’s homestead in Plymouth, Vermont, in the small hours of the morning on August 3, 1923.
 By the light of a kerosene lamp, Coolidge took the oath from his father, Colonel John Calvin Coolidge, a farmer, notary public, and justice of the peace.
 On August 21, Coolidge repeated the ceremony in his suite at the Willard Hotel in Washington.

 Harry Truman took his oath as President in the Cabinet Room at the White House on the evening of April 12, 1945, following the death of Franklin Roosevelt.
 On November 22, 1963, in a crowded cabin on Air Force One, at Love Field in Dallas, Texas, Lyndon Johnson was sworn in as President after the assassination of John F. Kennedy.
 Judge Sarah T. Hughes, who administered the oath that day, became the first woman to swear in a President.
 Most recently, when President Richard Nixon resigned on August 9, 1974, Vice President Gerald R. Ford took the oath of office in a ceremony in the East Room of the White House, becoming the ninth Vice President to complete an unexpired Presidential term.

 Although Inaugural traditions have changed through the years, their fundamental premise remains unchanged and unwavering.
-The American Presidential Inauguration Ceremony, with its speeches and attendant festivities, has represented both national renewal and continuity of leadership for the past two hundred years and will continue to do so into the future.
+The American Inaugural Ceremonies, with its speeches and attendant festivities, has represented both national renewal and continuity of leadership for the past two hundred years and will continue to do so into the future.